Healthy Sweet Basil (Ocimum basilicum) in bright indirect, also known as Sweet Basil

 Tips

-Sow seeds every 3-4 weeks for continuous harvest.
-Spring is optimal but grows year-round indoors.
+A practical check: sow seeds every 3-4 weeks for continuous harvest.
+In practice, spring is optimal but grows year-round indoors.

 Use the App Alongside This Care Guide